 MOZ takes a number of factors into consideration like the age of your site and how many links direct to it.
 It makes sense right?
 A brand spanking new blog is not going to have a high Domain Authority score, no matter how good the content.

 Does my DA score really matter?

 A lot of bloggers will blog for months before they figure out their DA score and they’ll still have a thriving blog with many opportunities coming their way.
-So some will say it’s not important.

 However, many companies and brands will have a desired Domain Authority score in mind when they are looking for bloggers to work with so it can be seen as important to build (and know what it is).
 Some of the better opportunities go to bloggers with a DA of 30+.